First, Second, Third, Fourth Generation Computer Languages

 - It started a formal symbol "lookup" table in memory, an integrated part of an "object file" created by the Assembler from the "source file" listing.

-- The object file contained a list of these reserved abbreviations and their numeric command equivalents, plus a list of variable names with each one's corresponding starting memory location.
+- The object file contained a list of these reserved abbreviations and their numeric command equivalents, plus a list of variable names with each one's corresponding memory address pointer.

 - Also a list of memory addresses for "branching" commands that may occur inside the program.
 Normally commands are loaded using the "next command" memory address held inside a program counter.

 - Became useful for building device drivers for operating systems.